Note: This feature requires a FotoWare Main user license. It is not available to FotoWeb Legacy users.

 Administrators can configure archives to allow users or groups to crop and size pictures directly in the browser before downloading them.
 The original file in the archive is left untouched.
 This feature relies on the Crop & Download permission set on the archive's access list.

-When a user chooses to download a file, the Crop window will appear and allow him to choose a processing profile, adjust and rotate the crop and set a size or aspect before proceeding.
-If several images have been selected for download, the user will be prompted to set crop options for each image before a ready-processed zip file is downloaded.
+When a user chooses to download a file, the Crop window opens where they can choose a processing profile, adjust and rotate the crop, and set a size or aspect before proceeding.
+If several images are selected for download, the user is prompted to set crop options for each image before a ready-processed zip file is downloaded.

 Cropping an image

-Select one or more images and click on Crop & Download in the action bar.
-Note that if your selection contains non-image files, the Crop & Download option will not be available.
+Select one or more images and select Crop & Download in the action bar.
+If your selection contains non-image files, the Crop & Download option is not available.